Lab 7 – Identify factors that control Primary Production in the western temperate Atlantic Ocean

 - True or false: Phytoplankton biomass is highest during the summer.

-- In a temperate ocean, such as along the US northeast coast, during which season is primary production at its lowest?
+- In a temperate ocean, such as along the US northeast coast, during which season is primary production at its highest?
 A) Winter, B) Spring, C) Summer, D) Fall

-- For a temperate ocean, such as along the US northeast coast, order the seasons in order of the expected primary production in the photic zone, from most to least.
-Fall, Spring, Summer, Winter (Spring, Fall, Summer, Winter)
+- For a temperate ocean, such as along the US northeast coast, order the seasons from highest to lowest expected primary production in the (eu)photic zone.
+Fall, Spring, Summer, Winter

 These questions, discussion topics, or activities could be used for further discussion or assessment: